Sleep Apnea Claremont, CA

 What Causes Obstructive Sleep Apnea?

 Obstructive Sleep apnea occurs when the airway becomes blocked while you sleep.
 This usually happens due to the collapse of soft tissue at the back of the throat.
-Other causes may include certain medications, and nasal polyps and/or sinusitis.
+Other causes may include certain medications, nasal polyps, and/or sinusitis.

-The patient is unable to breathe properly, causing vibrations that cause snoring.
-Patients with sleep apnea often wake up to 500 times during the night gasping for air as the body is repeatedly deprived of proper oxygen flow.
+When you can’t breathe properly, it causes vibrations that cause snoring.
+Patients with sleep apnea often wake up to 500 times during the night, gasping for air as the body is repeatedly deprived of proper oxygen flow.

 sleep apnea treatment in Claremont California